EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-create-an-account.md

 [creator account name] = name of the existing account that authorizes the creation of a new account

-[new account name] = The name of the new account account adhering to EOSIO account naming conventions
+[new account name] = The name of the new account account adhering to EOSIO-Taurus account naming conventions

 [OwnerKey] = The owner permissions linked to the ownership of the account